-Okuma is an international manufacturer of machining centers with a diverse product line including lathes, machining centers, grinders, laser cutting with additive as well as subtractive machining and double column (horizontal milling machines).
-Okuma offers platform-specific controls all under the OSP-P300A name as of 2018.
-These controls are Microsoft Windows-based with PC-compatible ethernet as well as multiple USB ports for connectivity.
-Okuma is a Japanese company with production in Charlotte, North Carolina since 1987 and they have operated as Okuma American Corporation since 1995.
-They have a vast distribution network with over 2000 personnel.
-This makes finding service for your next used Okuma CNC much easier than for some other brands.
+Okuma is an international manufacturer of machining centers with a diverse product line including Okuma lathe, Okuma mill, machining centers, grinders, laser cutting with additive as well as subtractive machining and double column (horizontal milling) machines.
+Okuma offers platform-specific controls all under the OSP-P300A in which are Microsoft Windows-based with PC-compatible ethernet as well as multiple USB ports for connectivity.

-Since there are so many models, shopping for a used Okuma for sale can be challenging, but were here to help.
-If the information this guide does not answer your questions, you can text or call one of our Okuma experts would be glad to speak with you at 844-262-6789.Here are the major types of equipment manufactured by Okuma:
+Since there are so many models, shopping for a Okuma for sale can be challenging, but were here to help.
+You can call one of our Okuma experts at (844) 262-6789.